 How to Pay for Grad School

-A graduate degree often leads to higher incomes and more job opportunities.
 On average, workers with a master’s degree earn about $10,000 more a year than their counterparts with a bachelor’s degree, according to the U.S. Bureau of Labor Statistics.
-And for many careers, a master’s degree is the new educational standard.
+And in many careers, a master’s degree is the new educational standard.
+The benefits of an advanced degree are immediately clear, but how to pay for grad school isn’t as clear-cut.

 The good news: scholarships can be need- or merit-based and are basically free money.
 The bad news: they are harder to come by at the graduate level than as an undergraduate.
 Some schools offer tuition remission and stipends for graduate students (most often Ph.D. students) who help with research, teach classes or work for a professor.
 Fellowships and assistantships tend to be very competitive, so plan to apply early.